 1. It's closer in consistency and taste to cow's milk

+Now, let's delve into all of the oat milk nutritional benefits.
 Harris-Pincus points out that the major reason oat milk is so popular actually has nothing to do with nutrition, but with taste: It's the closest vegan alternative to cow's milk in terms of flavor and consistency you'll find.
 While almond milk can be quite watery, oat milk tends to be a bit thicker, which makes it especially beneficial in lattes and baking.

 2. It may be more sustainable than almond milk